-RDT Pacific provided Project Management and Quantity Surveying (Cost Management) services for this multi-use, purpose-built arts facility in Mangere, Auckland.
+RDT Pacific provided Project Management and Cost Management/Quantity Surveying services for this multi-use, purpose-built arts facility in Mangere, Auckland.
 The sustainably designed facility caters for both the visual and performing arts, with a focus on engaging with the area’s youth.

-From the beginning, the project had a number of particular requirements.
+From the beginning, the project had several particular requirements.
 In addition to meeting accepted standards for the lighting, sound and amenities of a performance venue, the building needed to demonstrate a strong cultural connection to New Zealand, iwi and Pacific Island communities.